luctivud/luctivud/README.md

 </p>

 <p align = "center">
-🔭 I like exploring and working on new technologies.
+🔭 I love to explore new technologies.
 <br>
 💡 I'm currently pursuing B.Tech in Computer Science & Engineering.
 <br>
-🐍 I'm a Pythonista and have worked on some Machine Learning Projects.
+🐍 I'm a Pythonista and have worked on Machine Learning.
 <br>
-greedling I have handful of experience in Front-end Web Development too.
+greedling I also have experience in Front-end Web Development.
 <br>
 👨‍💻 Competitive Programming is my hobby, passion and skill.
 <br>